google-research-datasets/Google-Open-Images-Mutual-Gaze-dataset/README.md

 Each image is specified using an image ID/url and two face bounding boxes (top-left and bottom-right coordinates).

-The Image URL only serves as a preview of the image, which can be removed from the public domain.
-Please access the image from [OpenImageV4](https://storage.googleapis.com/openimages/web/download_v4.html) based on the Image ID.
+The Image URL serves as a preview of the image.
+Please access the image from [OpenImageV4](https://storage.googleapis.com/openimages/web/download_v4.html) using Image ID if the original image is removed from the public domain.

 Each annotation is a boolean from the set {0, 1}.
 A value of 1 (0) means both faces are (not) looking at each other.